LIVEABOARD SEARCH

 Final Day

-Enjoy breakfast before disembarking Ocean Hunter.
-Transportation to a local hotel or the airport is provided.
+Enjoy breakfast on board the liveaboard before disembarking the Ocean Hunter III.
+Transfers are arranged to your local hotel or the airport.

 [Information is best estimate in ideal circumstances and subject to changes beyond our control.
 The itinerary is a guide only and may be adapted to best suit the weather, tides, currents, availability and other prevailing events.
 Price is for the cruise, not for an exact number of dives].